natgo/wt-wiki-scraper/wikitext-transpiled/ground/H.39%20%22Cambronne%22.md

 ;Defensive role
 In the event the spearhead tanks of your team get crushed by the enemy, you will then play a defensive role by containing enemy breakthrough attempts.
 Being at a (short) distance from the frontline will force enemy tanks to drive in the open to get to you.
 Play with a nearby obstacle you can use as cover if you get hit and need to repair.
 Have a planned escape plan as the enemy will try to use artillery or CAS to dislodge you from cover.
 Make good use of your gun depression and fire from the cover of a ridge.
 Aim precisely to immobilize enemy targets on your first shot.
-Get back into cover between reloads and pop out a few meters away from your last spot.
+Get back into cover between reloads and pop out a few metres away from your last spot.

 ;Other roles
 If you try to use the {{PAGENAME}} in a different role on the battlefield, you will quickly reach its limits: